Orbit-Finite-Dimensional Vector Spaces and Weighted Register Automata: Introduction

 One application of weighted automata (see~\cite{balle2015learning} for other ones) is a polynomial time algorithm for language equivalence of unambiguous automata, i.e.~nondeterministic finite automata that have at most one accepting run for every word.
 The algorithm is a simple reduction to equivalence of weighted automata: a nondeterministic automaton can be viewed as a weighted automaton over the field of rational numbers, such that the weight of a word is the number of accepting runs.
 For unambiguous automata, the number of accepting runs is either zero or one, and hence two unambiguous automata accept the same words if and only if the corresponding weighted automata are equivalent.

-In this paper, we generalize weighted automata to infinite alphabets, motivated by the study of register automata, in particular the equivalence problem for unambiguous register automata~\cite{clementeUnamb2021, Colcombet15, MottetQ19}.
+In this paper, we generalize weighted automata to infinite alphabets, motivated by the study of register automata, in particular the equivalence problem for unambiguous register automata~\cite{clementeUnamb2021, Colcombet15, MottetQ19Guessing, MottetQ19}.
 The kinds of infinite alphabets that we study are constructed using an infinite set $\atoms$ of atoms (also called data values) which can only be accessed in very limited ways; in the simplest case, they can only be compared for equality.
 Register automata are like finite automata, except that they additionally use finitely many registers to store atoms that occurred in the word.
-This model was introduced by Kaminski and Francez~\cite[Def.~1]{kaminskiFiniteMemoryAutomata1994}, under the name of \emph{finite memory automata}.
-This model has attracted much attention, and is now one of the most widely studied infinite state systems.
-The decidability landscape for register automata is rather complex: for example, emptiness is decidable for nondeterministic register automata~\cite[Thm.~1]{kaminskiFiniteMemoryAutomata1994}, but universality is not~\cite[Thm~5.1]{nevenFiniteStateMachines2004}.
+They were introduced by Kaminski and Francez~\cite[Def.~1]{kaminskiFiniteMemoryAutomata1994}, under the name of \emph{finite memory automata}.
+This model has attracted much attention, and register automata are now one of the most widely studied infinite state systems.
+Their decidability landscape is rather complex: for example, emptiness is decidable for nondeterministic register automata~\cite[Thm.~1]{kaminskiFiniteMemoryAutomata1994}, but universality is not~\cite[Thm~5.1]{nevenFiniteStateMachines2004}.
 More robust results can be achieved for deterministic register automata, but at a considerable loss of expressive power.

 One of the numerous (unfortunately non-equivalent) variants of register automata are unambiguous register automata, for which language equivalence was shown in~\cite[Thm.~1]{MottetQ19} to be decidable in \twoexpspace, and in \expspace for a fixed number of registers.
 These upper bounds were improved to \twoexptime and \exptime, respectively, in~\cite[Thm.~2]{clementeUnamb2021}.
 None of these proofs use weighted automata.